wavefy/decentralized-llm-inference/README.md

-# Wavefy Decentralized LLM Inference Runner
+# Wavefy Decentralized LLM Inference Network

 This project aims to create a decentralized LLM (Large Language Model) inference system powered by and for users.
 The core concept is to split large LLM models into smaller parts that can fit within users' devices, all of which are interconnected through a peer-to-peer (P2P) network.